 For the vast majority of the population, the mere thought of losing their vision and living in a completely dark world would be a disturbing life experience.
 Yet, it is amazing how little attention is actually paid to our eyes when there are preventive measures that we can implement, substantially reducing the risk of developing eye disorders and disease.
-Doc Brock is the leader of eye surgery in Orlando and suggests some good habits that you should employ to help your eyes stay healthy.
+The team of doctors at Magruder Laser Vision, the leader of vision correction surgery in Orlando, suggests some good habits that you should employ to help your eyes stay healthy.

-Put on sunglasses.
 We live in the Sunshine State, and the intensity of the sun can be felt year-round.
-UVA and UVB light are both harmful to eye health as they are to skin health.
-Eyes unprotected from these rays may be at an increased risk of developing age-related macular degeneration and cataracts.
-Your eyes can be exposed to too much sun resulting in a painful condition call photokeratitis, which is usually temporary, but none the less completely avoidable by wearing high-quality sunglasses.
-Doc Brock encourages his patients to seek sunglasses with a 99 percent UVA protection rating.
+UVA and UVB light are both as harmful to eye health as they are to skin health.
+Eyes left unprotected from these rays may be at an increased risk of developing age-related macular degeneration and cataracts.
+Your eyes can be exposed to too much sun resulting in a painful condition called photokeratitis, which is usually temporary but completely avoidable by wearing high-quality sunglasses.
+Magruder Laser Vision encourages their patients to seek sunglasses with a 99 percent UVA protection rating.

 Makeup experts and eye physicians agree that eye makeup, especially mascara, should be discarded at regular intervals to avoid the risk of a bacterial infection developing in your eyes.
 It’s also suggested that you avoid wearing eye makeups that contain glitter or have iridescent flecks as they may contain small particles that can irritate the eye.
 Cosmetic brushes are also susceptible to bacterial build up and should be washed frequently.
 Simple soap and water should be sufficient enough to clean and reduce the potential for bacterial infections, such as conjunctivitis, from affecting your eyes.

 Step away from all screens for a while.